-National Astronomy Week ("NAW") is planning to celebrate Jupiter, the largest planet in the Solar System.
+National Astronomy Week 2014 celebrates Jupiter, the largest planet in the Solar System.
 Jupiter will reach its highest point in the sky for many years in early March.

-The next NAW will run from 1st to 8th March 2014 when an array of fascinating celestial objects will be gathered in the night sky.
+All eyes will be on the skies between 1st and 8th March 2014 when an array of fascinating celestial objects will be gathered in the night sky.
 Throughout the week, astronomical organisations and societies all over the UK will be holding a host of special observing events open to the public.
-To enable as many people as possible to join in, NAW runs from Saturday to Saturday so actually lasts for 8 days.
+This is your chance to look at the heavens through a telescope.

 Find out what’s on near you by using the Events calendar or link on the left.
 Or browse through the rest of the site to discover much more about mighty Jupiter and what else is on view during the Week.

 NAW is held every few years or so to promote public awareness of astronomy by celebrating remarkable astronomical events.
 There’s more information about the week here.

 This time round, event organisers are able to create and maintain their own event listings by registering on this site.
 If you are an event organiser, please click the Event Organisers link for more information, including details of how to register and create your event listing.
 In addition, once registered you will be able to access and download resources such as posters, lesson plans, fact sheets, etc.

 Please register all your events on this web site as soon as possible so we can help you find potential attendees.